Malai103/Police_Logs/README.md

 # Loads traffic stop data from an Excel file using @st.cache_data for vehicle lookups.
 # Allows vehicle number lookup; shows details of matching stops in a human-readable format.
 # Uses Plotly Express import (but not yet implemented in plots).
-# Includes error handling and dynamic UI updates in Streamlit.